stripe-archive/pd2pg/README.md

   incidents.created_at desc
 ```

-See `schema.sql` for details of the data model.
+See `schema.sql` for details of the data model and `examples/` for
+example SQL queries.